jrs-innovation-center/CODEcampAS/intro/index.md

 ## Web Technologies ##

-The web encompasses a huge number of technologies that are far behyond the scope of any one class.
+The web encompasses a huge number of technologies that are far beyond the scope of any one class.
 Our goal is to provide you with an understanding of three of the core technologies upon which much of the web is built:

 - html - The language of web pages
 - css - Making web pages more than just text on a screen